Why my kids ARE getting toys for Christmas: to those who in the “no toys for Chrismtas” camp, so other reasons to consider.

 But…I’ve come to realize something.
 My littles are already 8 and 11 and our toy days are numbered, very numbered.
 Before I know it our Christmas mornings will be all gift cards and clothes.
 I was in the toy aisle the other day with my 8 year old and she didn’t pick out one single thing. 🙁

-I remember when they were tiny, and long days at home looking after them full time sure had their moments, and well meaning old ladies would say things like “enjoy it, it goes so fast”.
+When they were tiny and long days at home looking after them full time sure had their moments, I remember well meaning old ladies would say things like “enjoy it, it goes so fast”.
 I saw their point, but felt a little overwhelmed with the present that seemed to go so slowly.
 Days were marked by keeping them fed, rested, changed, bathed, and happy.
 And all that was a full time job and it felt anything but fast.